tanvir-git/odoo-documentation/content/applications/finance/accounting/customer_invoices/electronic_invoicing.rst

 Electronic invoicing of your documents such as customer invoices, credit notes or vendor bills is one of the application of EDI.

-Odoo supports, among others, the following formats.
+CoquiAPPs supports, among others, the following formats.

 .. list-table::
    :header-rows: 1